Reno Theft Crime Lawyers

 Defending the Accused in Sparks, NV

 Being charged with theft can lead to serious legal consequences and long-lasting effects.
 Even a minor theft conviction can profoundly impact your life, resulting in fines, incarceration, restitution to victims, and more.
+If you find yourself in this situation, it is wise to consult a theft attorney in Reno.

 Once convicted, your permanent criminal record can make securing employment, rental housing, or access to specific educational opportunities challenging.
 If you have a professional license or certification, a conviction may lead to its suspension or revocation, harming your livelihood.